 Firstborn son John was born on February 5, 1860, and baptized in All Saints Church on March 6, 1860 (the same day as his cousin Anna Maria Wallis, daughter of his mother’s brother William).

 The first record of James is his baptism on August 26, 1861.
-The entry suggests that the baptism was done privately, on a Monday, suggesting that perhaps the lad was born poorly.
+The entry suggests that the baptism was done privately, on a Monday, suggesting he was in ill health at birth.

-In October, James died at just over one month of age and he was buried on October 2, 1861, at the Church he was baptized in.
+An article in The Bristol Mirror confirms James died on September 27 at just one month of age.
+He was buried on October 2, 1861, at the Church he was baptized in.

 As the year turns over, Jane is pregnant again and Wallis Griffin is born on September 22, 1862, and he takes his mother’s maiden name as his first.
 Wallis is baptized on October 19, just over a year after his brother’s death.
 (In later records, we find Wallis recorded as “Wallace”).